venturaEffect/the_consciousness_ai/README.md

 Datasets are hosted externally and need to be downloaded and preprocessed locally:

-1. Refer to `/docs/datasets.md` for dataset details and download links.
+1. Refer to `/docs/datasets.md` (Note: This document is planned) for dataset details and download links.
 2. Follow the preprocessing instructions in `/docs/preprocessing.md` to prepare datasets for use.

 Example: